optuna/optuna-dashboard/docs/tutorials/llm-integration.rst

     - Example query: "Draw a parallel coordinates plot to visualize the relationships between the objective value and the hyperparameters."
     - The model returns a JavaScript function to generate Plotly charts.

-Supported providers: OpenAI, Azure OpenAI, and OpenAI-compatible endpoints.
+Supported providers: :class:`~optuna_dashboard.llm.openai.OpenAI`, :class:`~optuna_dashboard.llm.openai.AzureOpenAI`, and OpenAI-compatible endpoints.

 Usage
 -----